Anil Koul: Scientific contributions

-Anil's key achievement has been as one of the core scientist at J&J involved in discovery of multi drug-resistant tuberculosis drug called Bedaquiline.
+Koul's key achievement has been as one of the core scientist at J&J involved in discovery of multi drug-resistant tuberculosis drug Bedaquiline.
 Bedaquiline has been conditionally approved in US, Europe and several high TB burden countries like India, China and South Africa.
-In 2013, the World Health Organization (WHO) put Bedaquiline on list of its Essential Medicines.
+In 2013, the World Health Organization (WHO) put bedaquiline on list of its essential medicines.
 Bedaquiline received a prestigious Prix Galien Award for most innovative Orphan Drug (UK) in 2016.
-In 2019, India's Health Ministry made Bedaquiline available across more than 500 Drug-resistant TB centers in India to help India's #EndTB program.
-Till date, Bedaquiline has been approved for use in more than 60 countries and is part of national TB eradication plans across the world.
-In 2020, US FDA approved New Pediatric formulation of Bedaquiline (>=5 years).
+In 2019, India's Health Ministry made bedaquiline available across more than 500 drug-resistant TB centers in India to help India's End TB program.
+To date, bedaquiline has been approved for use in more than 60 countries and is part of national TB eradication plans across the world.
+In 2020, US FDA approved new pediatric formulation of Bedaquiline (>=5 years).

-Anil has extensive scientific contributions to drug discovery and translational research.
-Anil and his team have discovered more than 3 other drug candidates, two of which are into late stage human testing including one for serious respiratory viral infections (RSV).
-Anil has several publications in leading journals like Nature and Science and more than 25 international patents to his credit.
+Koul has extensive scientific contributions to drug discovery and translational research.
+Koul and his team have discovered more than 3 other drug candidates, two of which are into late stage human testing including one for serious respiratory viral infections (RSV).
+Koul has several publications in leading journals like Nature and Science and more than 25 international patents to his credit.

-As Director IMTECH he oversaw R&D and non R&D staff of more than 350 people and was responsible for scientific strategy, finance, general administration, business development, procurement, communication & public relations.
-At IMTECH, Anil played a pivotal role in establishing new research divisions like medicinal chemistry, and virology centers.
+As Director IMTECH, he oversaw R&D and non R&D staff of more than 350 people and was responsible for scientific strategy, finance, general administration, business development, procurement, communication & public relations.
+At IMTECH, Koul played a pivotal role in establishing new research divisions like medicinal chemistry, and virology centers.
 He established several industry-academia partnerships like Zydus Cadila and a high end skill development centre in partnership with MERCK.
 In 2018, IMTECH's Bioinformatics Unit was among top institutions in world in number of biological databases.
-Anil made policy changes including 'ease of doing science' and a new centralized admin block.
+Koul made policy changes including 'ease of doing science' and a new centralized admin block.

-Anil has played key roles in several high level government committees like:
+Koul has played key roles in several high level government committees.